lleaff/coinmarketcap-extended-api/README.md

   }),
 })
 ```
-Or configure the expiry of different type of cache entries individually:
+You can also configure the expiry of different type of cache entries individually:

 ```javascript
 const CMC = new CoinMarketCap({